DSD-DBS/py-capellambse/README.md

+# capellambse

-# capellambse -  a Python 3 headless implementation of Capella modeling tool (almost)
+*A Python 3 headless implementation of the Capella modeling tool (almost)*

 ## Intro